Fazendaaa/TypeR/README.md

 ### Note

 It may take years and years for this project to be ready, but I intend to document each step and then release a series of books or blog posts in an easy and accessible way describing the process of implementing everything from the motive of language creation to the its outcome.
 This is rather a big project and the idea is that it brings good and great changes.

+Thanks Ítalo for letting me use his phrase as the language slogan.

 ## Author